kamping-site/kamping/doc/coding-guidelines.md

 * Use "modern" CMake as build system
 * Use Doxygen for documentation.
 TODO @Florian: Which style?
 * Use `git submodule` to include dependencies.
 TODO: Explain in the README, how to work with git submodules.
-* Do only commit corrections of typos and similar minor fixes directly to the `main` branch.
+* Commit only corrections of typos and similar minor fixes directly to the `main` branch.
 For everything else, use `feature-` and `hotfix-` branches and merge them to the `main` branch using a Pull Request.
-Only merge if the CI passes.
+Only merge the pull request to the main branch if the CI checks pass.
-* Write *many* unit tests.
+* Write *many* unit tests for your code.
 If there is no unit test for it, it does not exist.
-Also check for nonsensical inputs and.
+Also check for nonsensical inputs and edge cases.
 * Each Pull Request has to be reviewed and accepted by someone who is not the author of the code.